CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • Remote may be misplaced

 The SGILE RC robot offers a lot of features to create an interactive friend.
-This robot allows little ones to give gesture commands to move forward, backward, left and right, along with up to 50 programmable motion commands delivered via remote.
-The toy walks, sings and dances, and even has a “patrol” function where it can move around obstacles.
+This robot allows little ones to give gesture commands to move it forward, backward, left and right.
+It also accepts up to 50 programmable motion commands delivered via remote.
+The toy walks, sings and dances, and even has a “patrol” function where it can move around obstacles, so it’ll sidestep your coffee table.
 And when it comes to battery life, you’ll have about an hour before it needs a recharge with the included USB cable.
 After about two hours, it’s ready to play again!

 Buy Now